 Pizza sauce: Try to use a brand with no added sugar such as Rao's.

-Shredded Mozzarella: Provolone is also good.
+Shredded Mozzarella: Provolone is also very good.
+Or you could use a pre-shredded "Italian cheeses mix."

 How to make eggplant pizza